Blue Screen Vs. Green Screen For VFX

 THE COLOR OF THE CINEMA.

 If you’ve ever watched a behind-the-scenes specific for a Hollywood blockbuster, you’ve likely viewed actors performing in front of a green or blue background.
 But you don’t have to be an expert filmmaker to revel in the benefits of a blue or green screen.
-Even if you’re a beginner shooting a short movie on your outside or a YouTuber making a tutorial video, putting something as easy as a green or blue sheet in the background of a shot gives you the strength to add amazing VFX at some point of the post-production process by way of the usage of a technique known as chroma key compositing.
+Even if you’re a beginner shooting a short movie on your outside or a YouTuber making a tutorial video, putting something as easy as a green or blue sheet in the background of a shot gives you the strength to add amazing VFX at some point in the post-production process by way of the usage of a technique known as chroma key compositing.

 “In the historical days with film, blue made it much less challenging to key things.
 With digital cameras, green is greater popular,” says filmmaker Charles Yeager.
-“But even in present films they nevertheless use blue screens for specific reasons.”
+“But even in present films, they nevertheless use blue screens for specific reasons.”

 WHAT IS THE CHROMA KEY?